thuml/Autoformer/README.md

 In long-term forecasting, Autoformer achieves SOTA, with a **38% relative improvement** on six benchmarks, covering five practical applications: **energy, traffic, economics, weather and disease**.

+:triangular_flag_on_post:**News** (2023.06) The extension version of Autoformer (naming by [Interpretable weather forecasting for worldwide stations with a unified deep model](https://github.com/thuml/Corrformer)) has been published in Nature Machine Intelligence as the [Cover Artical](https://www.nature.com/natmachintell/volumes/5/issues/6).

 :triangular_flag_on_post:**News** (2023.02) Autoformer has been included in our [[Time-Series-Library]](https://github.com/thuml/Time-Series-Library), which covers long- and short-term forecasting, imputation, anomaly detection, and classification.

 :triangular_flag_on_post:**News** (2022.02-2022.03) Autoformer has been deployed in [2022 Winter Olympics](https://en.wikipedia.org/wiki/2022_Winter_Olympics) to provide weather forecasting for competition venues, including wind speed and temperature.